anjuthomas/nodeOIDCMsg/README.md

 Because of this a number of method has been added to support serialization to and deserialization from a number of representations that are used in the OAuth2 and OIDC protocol exchange.

-When a token profile’s toJWT method is called, it calls the JWT classes sign method which extends the message class.

-Similarily, when a token profile’s fromJWT method is called, it calls the JWT classes decode method which extends the message class.

 ## Message types